tooltwist/pastac-login/README.md

     $ cd bower_components
     $ pastac-new-component.sh <myComponentName>

+You can then immediately use the script.
+To run it standalone use:

+    $ cd pastac-myComponentName
+    $ gulp serve

+This will show the test page and the component in a browser, and any changes to the source will cause the page to be refreshed.

 ## Using this Example
 This module is treated as a standard Angular 1 component.
 To use it on an Angular page: